This article explains how to process returns and refunds and provide's FastSpring's policies regarding refunds and chargebacks.

 - For credit card orders, the last 4 digits of the credit card number (e.g., 4321)

 It takes under a minute to refund an order.
-After you have found the order you want to refund, click Options and then select Return / Refund Order from the drop-down menu.
+After you have found the order you want to refund, click Return/Refund Order in the Payments and Returns section of the order details.

 Select the Return Type.